Our Partnership Arrangements

 We know that strong leadership and the right structures are critical for the new arrangements to be effective.

-Working Together to Safeguard Children (2018) names the local authority chief executive, the accountable officer of a clinical commissioning group and a chief officer of police as the lead representatives with accountability under the legislation.
+Working Together to Safeguard Children (2023) names the local authority chief executive, the accountable officer of a Integrated Care Board and a chief officer of police as the lead representatives with accountability under the legislation.

 The lead representatives may delegate the responsibility and authority for ensuring full participation with these arrangements to a senior officer, but remain accountable for any actions or decisions taken on behalf of their agency.

-In Lewisham, the lead representatives have named the following senior officers who will have delegated responsibility to work together to promote multi agency safeguarding within the borough of Lewisham:
+In Lewisham, the lead representatives have named the following delegated safeguarding partners to work together to promote multi agency safeguarding within the borough of Lewisham:

 London Borough of Lewisham